norcams/iaas/docs/team/operations/vgpu-sriov.rst

 - Find out which resource providers that need the VGPU trait in order to fully utilize all vGPU resources (see above)
 - Add the trait to the resource providers (see above)

-Some commands the may be needed at the various steps are: restarting nova, flavor.py update <flavor class>
+Some commands that may be needed at the various steps are: restarting nova, flavor.py update <flavor class>